drug-design/course/docs/chapters/molecular-graphics.md

 #### Color Coded

-In color-coding procedures, each point of the molecular surface is color coded by the value of a given property.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/color-coded-784aafd9'><i class='fa fa-play' aria-hidden='true'></i></button>In color-coding procedures, each point of the molecular surface is color coded by the value of a given property.
 The following view displays the distribution of the electrostatic potential on the molecular surface.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_5_4_2.png){: loading=lazy }

 #### Visualization of Properties on Molecular Surfaces

-Contour lines are usually drawn in a plane like in geography.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-properties-on-molecular-surfaces-c882fdd7'><i class='fa fa-play' aria-hidden='true'></i></button>Contour lines are usually drawn in a plane like in geography.
 In the case of molecules, the contour lines are drawn on the 3D envelope of the molecule.
 The line connects points with the same value of the property (e.g. electrostatic potential) and a number is associated to the curve indicating the actual value of this property (e.g. energy).
 Contours with positive values are drawn in red while contours with negative values are drawn in blue.

 ![](https://media.drugdesign.org/course/molecular-graphics/5_4_3_1.png){: loading=lazy }